-The grid is where the rules are located: they are normally displayed in the order they are executed.
-Clicking on any column header sorts the list by that column, and clicking it again does the reverse sort.
-In addition, you can type a single key to quickly go to the row (or rule) that starts with the key you typed.
+In the grid is where the rules themselves are located.
+They are normally displayed in the order they are executed, but clicking on any column header sorts the list by that column, and clicking it again does the reverse sort.